AliahG97/ANG-Ecommerce/README.md

 ## Installation
-1. Copy and paste repo in terminal
+1. Copy and paste the repo in the terminal
 2. Git clone https://github.com/AliahG97/ANG-ecommerce.git
 3. Run "npm install" to install the necessary dependencies, including inquirer version 8.2.4.
 4. Set up your mySQL database by importing the provided schema and seeds files.